alpa-projects/alpa/docs/architecture/overview.rst

 Design and Architecture
 =======================

 This document aims to describe the architecture of Alpa and explain several core concepts and compilation passes introduced by Alpa at a high level.
 It provides an overview of Alpa's architecture, including core terms and componenents introduced by Alpa.
-In `Alpa Compiler Walking-through <architecture/alpa_compiler_walk_through>`_, we further show the workflow of Alpa using an MLP example.
+In `Alpa Compiler Walk-Through <alpa_compiler_walk_through>`_, we further show the workflow of Alpa using an MLP example.

 You are recommended to read the the following materials as well: